image

 - Celtic Tides: Traditional Music in a New Age (1998), by Martin Melhuish

-- My America: What My Country Means to Me, Scribner (2002), by Hugh Downs
+- My America: What My Country Means to Me, Scribner (2002, Hugh Downs Ed.)

 - Celtic Café: Beyond the Craic (2015), by Martin Melhuish

-Mairéid Sullivan is a singer, songwriter/poet, storyteller, recording artist, researcher, author, multimedia arts producer / project coordinator: a 'student of history' dedicated to learning and committed to cultural resilience through the arts, with primary focus on health and economic history, as curator for GlobalArtsCollective.org.
+is a singer, poet, songwriter, storyteller, recording artist, researcher, author, multimedia arts producer: A 'student of history' dedicated to learning and committed to cultural resilience through the arts, with primary focus on health and economic history, as curator for GlobalArtsCollective.org.

-Mairéid grew up on a farm, on top of the hill at Lisheens, in the township of Bantry, West Cork, Ireland, the first of seven children, cared for by mother, grandmother and grand-aunt, all health practitioners, who encouraged 'good health' practice from early childhood.
-Father was an equestrian steeplechase trainer, a gifted 'Irish tenor' and a dancer.
+Mairéid grew up on a farm, on the crest of the hill at Lisheens, in the township of Bantry, West Cork, Ireland, the first of seven children, cared for by mother, grandmother and grand-aunt, all health practitioners, who encouraged 'good health' practice from early childhood.

 Mairéid has been singing and dancing since childhood.